Profile information

 What else ...

 Within a half hour by car you can get to New Hampshire's White Mountains, Groton State Forest and its lovely lakes, and St. Johnsbury for a nice cafe, bakery and farmer's market.
 Montpelier is about an hour away.
-I usually head into one town or another a few times per week.
+I usually head into one town or another a few times a week.
 The night sky here is dark!
 The pond is cold!
 Expect campfires, swimming, good food and drink.

 A little more information